 Common questions about the name Florence

 Probably not in their specific class, but possible.
-With around 1,936 UK babies named Florence per year, your child will likely be the only Florence in her class.
+With around 1,924 UK babies named Florence per year, your child will likely be the only Florence in their class.
 In a school of 600, however, expect to find around ~1.0 others.

 The name Florence has Latin origins and means "Flourishing, prosperous; city of flowers".
 Names with clear etymological roots tend to age well — they carry weight beyond fashion cycles and give children a story to tell about their name.